A Grammar of Machine Learning Workflows: Rejecting Data Leakage at Call Time: Embedding in Code

 \subsection{Conformance conditions}

 Codd (\citeproc{ref-codd1970relational}{1970}) defined the relational model as a mathematical specification; the later ``Codd rules'' formalized a practical conformance standard against it.
-I propose conformance conditions in the same spirit: does a given implementation satisfy the type DAG and the four hard constraints?
-The analogy is in spirit (a testable conformance standard), not in substance: Codd's anchor was mathematical (relational completeness); the grammar's anchor is empirical (leakage effect sizes that justify which constraints exist).
+I propose conformance conditions in the same spirit, but the analogy is limited: Codd's anchor was mathematical (relational completeness); the grammar's is empirical (leakage effect sizes that justify which constraints exist).
 The eight conditions below test whether an implementation does what the specification says it should, not whether the specification is complete.